cmarkymark/cmarkymark.github.io/CV.md

 Project goal is to identify aggressive driving from unlabeled real-world driving data.
 Utilized both unsupervised and supervised machine learning techniques to classify and label large datasets and developed tools for visualizing this data.
 All analyses conducted in R on top of a PostGreSQL server.

+### Researcher: Predicting Opioid Overdose (2019 - Current)

+Project goal is to develop predictive models aimed at identifying overdose outbreaks in real-time.

 ## Manuscripts

 **Marks, C.**, Borquez, A.,Jain, S.,Sun, X.,Strathdee, SA., Garfein, RS., Milloy, M-J, DeBeck, K., Cepeda, J., Werb, D., Martin, N., Opioid agonist treatment scale-up and the initiation of injection drug use: a dynamic modeling analysis (Revision Under Review @ PlosMedicine 9/18/19)